Vrio Corp.: History

 On September 15, 2017, Reuters reported that AT&T, the owner of DirecTV's U.S. and Latin American divisions, had hired an advisor to consider offering DirecTV Latin America on the public stock market.
 The principal motive was cited as the need to reduce the debt load AT&T would assume if it took over Time Warner as planned.
 Since that date, the U.S. Dept. of Justice filed suit to block that acquisition on antitrust grounds, a trial is scheduled to start on 19 March 2018 before Judge Leon of the U.S. District Court for the District of Columbia, and a decision is not expected before June–July.
 However, even if the deal is blocked, AT&T might dispose of the division as not core to its business.

-On April 19, 2018, the IPO was cancelled.
+The initial public offering of the new company called Vrio Corp., which would consist of the Latin America assets of DirecTV, was announced on March 7, 2018.
+On April 19 of that same year, the IPO was cancelled hours before the new stock was to start trading.
+The AT&T subsidiary's Vrio branding has been kept since then.

 On May 19, 2020, the company ceased operations in Venezuela, due to US sanctions against pro-Maduro TV channels Globovisión and PDVSA TV in 2019.
 These channels require mandatory transmission imposed by the telecommunications commission of Venezuela, CONATEL, while the US sanctions simultaneously block the transmission of these channels.

-On July 21, 2021, AT&T Latin America announced that they will sell Vrio to Grupo Werthein, which will include all DirecTV operations in Latin America and SKY Brasil (while keeping the broadband operations in Colombia and their stake at Sky México).
+On July 21, 2021, AT&T Latin America announced that they would sell Vrio to Grupo Werthein, which will include all DirecTV operations in Latin America and SKY Brasil (while keeping the broadband operations in Colombia and their stake at Sky México).
 The sale was completed on November 16, 2021.

-Subsidiaries
+Operations by country

+Brazil

+SKY Brasil operates a subscription television service in Brazil since 1996.
+It received DirecTV Brazilian customers in 2006.

 Chile

-The Chilean subsidiary of DirecTV has operated in the country since 1994.
-It bought Sky Chile and absorbed it into its operations.
+The Chilean subsidiary of DirecTV has operated in the country since 1994, but only started distributing DirecTV to customers after getting permission from the government in 1996.
+It absorbed Sky Chile into its operations in 2006, which had been launched in 1998.
 It signed an agreement with GTD Manquehue to offer full telephone, television, and internet services throughout the country.